colinyjchung/darkdragons/content/post/eyeball-fight.md

 Lane Weaver picks up a bottle of red potion and downs it.
 He gets visions of tentacles and the pit-beast.
 He has a sudden affinity towards it.
 Purple asks if he's mind-controlled.
 I don't answer.
 It's more fun that way.
 Lane suddenly feels he can call up a tentacle of his own.
 He does.
 He commands the tentacle to sweep all the potions off the table destroying them.
 Purple grabs a silvery one before Lane does that and chugs it.
 He too has visions of the pit-beast but no ability to call up a tentacle.
 The floor is a mess of broken glass and intermingled red and silver liquid now.
 Aranna suggests licking the floor.
 I say there's broken glass.
 They say, "oh".

-Everyone is screaming at Lane Weaver.
-Why did you do that?
+Everyone is screaming at Lane Weaver. _"Why did you do that?"_

 ## Seven IKEA Ps Lömsk Swivel Chairs